holowiak/holowiak/README.md

   Built a PostgreSQL-based e-commerce database to analyze customer behavior, order status distribution and revenue metrics.
 Created analytical SQL queries using joins, aggregations and date functions to answer common business questions.

 - **Business Process Modeling (BPMN)**<br>
   Modeled an end-to-end pizza ordering process using BPMN-style notation, focusing on roles and responsibilities, decision points (delivery vs pickup,  cash vs card) and basic exception handling.
+Complemented the process model with user stories and acceptance criteria to document functional business requirements.
 Created clear and business-oriented process documentation using draw.io.

 Thanks for visiting my profile.
 More projects coming soon.